SHY & DRS

 Mark James Scott and Darren Scott, better known by their stage name SHY & DRS, are twin Scottish artists and songwriters who achieved 4 Top 40 Official UK Chart singles independently.

 Early life

-Born in Aberdeen, Scotland and brought up in Torry, the twin brothers Mark and Darren were discovered by Midge Ure and Virgin Records ex-head of A&R Ronnie Gurr in 2009, and pioneered Scottish Hip Hop.
+Born in Aberdeen, Scotland the twin brothers Mark and Darren were discovered by Midge Ure and Virgin Records ex-head of A&R Ronnie Gurr in 2009, and pioneered Scottish Hip Hop.